serg-2/prepare_raspberry_gps_image/README.md

 1) apt install qemu-user-static
-2) Download Raspbian image
+2) Edit roles in initiate.yml for your needs
-3) Prepare wpa_supplicant.conf
+3) rename wpa_supplicant.conf.examle
+4) rename vars in roles/97-final-init/vars/main.yaml.example
-4) run prepare_image.sh
+5) run prepare_image.sh
-5) burn sd card with burn_sdc.sh
+6) burn sd card with burn_sdc.sh

-6) Prepare pass.yaml with ssh user ssh password sudo password
-7) Run after_prepare.sh
-8) Now inside image you can "gpxlogger localhost" or "cgps" or "gpsmon"
+7) Now (for dragino or usb-gps) inside image you can "gpxlogger localhost" or "cgps" or "gpsmon"